BBC Radio Orkney

 BBC Radio Orkney is a community radio station and local opt-out service of BBC Radio Scotland, covering the Orkney Islands.
 The station is based in Castle Street, Kirkwall, Orkney, in Scotland.

 Depending on the time of year, there are either two or three broadcasts per day on weekdays on the BBC Radio Scotland frequency: the flagship breakfast programme Around Orkney, a short lunchtime news at 12:54 pm featuring local news and weather for Orkney and Shetland, and Radio Orkney's Evening Programme.

-From January – March, an evening schedule with weekday programmes air from 6 pm to 7 pm.
+From January–March, an evening schedule with weekday programmes air from 6 pm to 7 pm.

 The station can be heard on 93.7 FM, online via their website, BBC Sounds and via smart speakers.

 Programming

 Around Orkney

-Around Orkney is a news programme broadcast weekday mornings from 7:30 am to 8:00 am (opting out from BBC Radio Scotland's Good Morning Scotland), featuring local news, weather, travel, sport, daily diary, job opportunities and mart reports.
+Around Orkney is a news programme broadcast weekday mornings from 7:30 am to 8:00 am (opting out from BBC Radio Scotland's Radio Scotland Breakfast), featuring local news, weather, travel, sport, daily diary, job opportunities and mart reports.
 Every Wednesday there is a "Postbag" section featuring letters sent in by listeners.
 Radio Orkney produced their first-ever outside broadcasts in summer 2007, from the County Show and the Parish Cup Final.

 During the Orkney Island Games 2025, Around Orkney was extended from 30 minutes to an hour for one week only, presented by Cameron Stout, Helen Foulis and Rob Flett.
 An evening programme was also aired.

 Radio Orkney's Evening Programme

 Radio Orkney's Evening Programme (often referred to as just the evening programme) is a programme broadcast from 6:10 pm to 7:00 pm from Monday–Thursday between the months of October and May.
-There are various programmes on the evening schedule, including the regular Monday night Bruck programme (swaps and appeals), a folk music programme (Tuesday Folk)), a country music programme (On The Border), Whassigo (described as "an Orcadian Call My Bluff"), Classic Concert (archive local recordings) and the annual Ba Quiz.
+There are various programmes on the evening schedule, including the regular Monday night Bruck programme (swaps and appeals), a folk music programme (Tuesday Folk)), a country music programme (On The Border), Whassigo (described as "an Orcadian Call My Bluff"), Classic Concert (archive local recordings) and the annual Ba' Quiz.